Remington Model 24

-Based on a John Browning design and manufactured from 1922–1935, the Remington model 24 is a semi-automatic rifle chambered in either .22 Short or .22 long rifle.
-It is very closely related to the Browning 22 Semi-Auto rifle (the Browning SA-22) which is still in production.
-It is a Takedown gun, meaning that the barrel and receiver are easily separated without tools, allowing for a smaller package for transport.
+Based on a John Browning design and manufactured from 1922 to 1935, the Remington model 24 is a semi-automatic rifle chambered in either .22 Short or .22 long rifle.
+It is very closely related to the Browning 22 Semi-Auto rifle (the Browning SA-22), which is still in production.
+It is a takedown gun, meaning that the barrel and receiver are easily separated without tools, allowing for a smaller package for transport.
 A case deflector (seen in the image here) that hooked into the receiver and clipped onto the trigger guard was available.